vlcsnap-2025-03-12-10h31m44s205.png

 ~

 History podcasts typically follow a predictable format: historians interviewing other historians.
 While this approach makes sense, it often prioritizes information over entertainment.
-These shows can be informative but lack engaging storytelling.
-I see an opportunity to create something fresh and original - a show that breaks away from the conventional format.
+These shows can be informative but often lack engaging storytelling.

-My ambition for Lost & Found is to show that research can be the most captivating hobby.
+Our ambition for Lost & Found is to show that research can be the most captivating hobby.
 There's real joy in exploring historical topics.

 The show aims to create a unique listening experience by combining several engaging elements: